Miami Circle: Purpose

-Septic tank controversy
+Former septic tank

 University of Florida archaeologist Jerald Milanich was concerned that there was, from the previous apartment block, a septic tank that was aligned perfectly at the edge of the circle.
-He suggested that the circle could be nothing more than a sink for the sewage from the septic tank, an idea that understandably drew a certain amount of interest.
+He suggested that the circle could be nothing more than a sink for the sewage from the septic tank.

 In attempting to refute this claim, Ricicek pointed to two things.
 Firstly there was clearly a terracotta outflow from the tank that would not tie with the need for a sink, and the plans for the apartment complex clearly show a sewage outflow to the south, into the river.
 Secondly, returning to the analysis of the calcite buildup on the holes by the Florida Geological Survey, the bedrock that had been cut out to lay the tank had little or no duricrust, showing the considerable age difference between the septic tank construction and the Circle.

 Miami Circle Park

+HistoryMiami, then known as the Historical Museum of Southern Florida, signed a 44-year lease of the site in March 2008.

 A waterfront park managed by HistoryMiami opened in 2011.
 The circle itself remains buried to protect it, while an audio tour and several panels describing it are available.